lexx888/metalancer/README.md

     ]
 }
 ```
-We have created a single deployment and configuration script that will peform all necessary steps to launch Balancer's contracts.
+We have created a single deployment and configuration script to perform all necessary steps to launch Balancer's contracts.
 All you need is to run:

 ```shell
 yarn install
 yarn hardhat run scripts/deploy.js --network metis_stardust
 ```

-This script will create one pool wit 3 test tokens (`TOK1`, `TOK2` and `TOK3`) and mint these tokens to the admin and a user, whose keys you have entered into `hardhat.config.js`.
+This script will create one pool with  3 test tokens (`TOK1`, `TOK2` and `TOK3`) and mint these tokens to the admin and a user, whose keys you have entered into `hardhat.config.js`.

-The output of this script will contain all contract address that have to be configured on the frontend.
+The output of this script will contain all contract addresses that have to be configured on the frontend.
 The actual output of the script that was used for the Demo on the testnet is provided below:

 ```
 Deployer account: 0xAa0FE1e5500b20615e51deB3b8E41E4c90e2AcDC